THE SHAMA

 wrapped up with a piece of clean linen,

-and taken out every evening for an airing.
+taken out every evening for an airing.

 Those who can afford, engage servants